-and you agree that amounts referred to in this paragraph 10 will become part of the unpaid balance and that they are contractual damages if they become chargeable to you as a result of your default under this agreement.
+and you agree that amounts referred to in this paragraph 9 will become part of the unpaid balance and that they are contractual damages if they become chargeable to you as a result of your default under this agreement.
 This means that you agree to pay the costs in this paragraph and you may not argue about them as long as the lender proves the amounts.

-11 Our costs referred to in paragraph 10 include:
+10 Our costs referred to in paragraph 9 include:

 - a.
 Our own internal administration fees; and - b.
 Expenses and any other liabilities we do not now know about.
 These include legal expenses on a solicitor and own client and on a full indemnity basis.
-That last sentence means that we may recover from you the full costs which our own lawyers charge to us if we instruct a lawyer as part of enforcing this agreement against you.

-12 Default Interest and Default fees.
+That last sentence means that we may recover from you the full costs which our own lawyers charge to us if we instruct a lawyer as part of enforcing this agreement against you. - 11 Default Interest and Default fees.
 If you are in financial default you must pay us default interest:

 - a.
-If you are in financial default you must pay us default interest on any overdue instalment or other overdue amount at the rate for those amounts shown in the Disclosure Statement.
-You must pay default interest from the date you fall into financial default until you are no longer in financial default - b.
-You must also pay default interest on the unpaid balance at the rate shown in the Disclosure Statement for that amount if we accelerate payment for a reason other than your financial default.
-For example, if we call up the unpaid balance because you drive a collateral motor car when you have excess blood or breath alcohol or because you do not tell us the truth in your loan application, you must pay us default interest on the full unpaid balance until you pay it.
-You must also pay default interest on the unpaid balance if you do not repay the loan in full at the end of the agreed term. - c.
+If you are in financial default you must pay us default interest on any overdue instalment or other overdue amount at the rate shown in the "Default interest charges and default fees" section of the Disclosure Statement.
+You must pay default interest from the date you fall into financial default until you are no longer in financial default.
+However, we will not charge default interest on any part of the unpaid balance after we have accelerated payment of that part unless payment of that part has fallen due by the time of the charge without the acceleration. - . b.
 If you are in any default at all you must pay default fees.
-You must pay default fees from when you fall into any default until you cease that default. - d.
+You must pay default fees from when you fall into any default until you cease that default. - c.
 We may debit all default interest and default fees as set out in the "Default interest charges and default fees" section of the Disclosure Statement and they will become part of the unpaid balance.
-You must continue to pay default interest and credit fees and default fees after judgment against you.
-That means you must keep paying them after we sue you in court for any part of the unpaid balance and obtain an order that you must pay. - e.
+You must continue to pay default interest and credit fees and default fees after judgment or order against you.
+That means you must keep paying them after we sue you in court or in the Disputes Tribunal for the unpaid balance and obtain an order that you must pay. - d.
 Your obligation to pay ordinary and default interest and credit and default fees is subject to section 83M of the Credit Contracts and Consumer Finance Act which prevents us from charging any costs at all or any interest at all on any part of the unpaid balance after we have sold consumer goods collateral.

-13 Employer authorisation for deduction from wages
+12 Employer authorisation for deduction from wages